Skin Color, Racism and Political Correctness for Photographers

 Even though I’ve desaturated the color in Matt’s skin quite a bit it’s still a little too hot for my liking.
 That’s largely because of the bright yellow walls in my mum’s kitchen.
 It’s a wonderfully bright, happy color and a great color contrast with the blue shirt Matt was wearing.
 That, and the window light illuminating his face, is why I made the photo where I did.
 But I’m not the fan of highly saturated color that I once was.
 And I’ve always been averse to overly saturated skin, regardless of the ethnicity of the person with which I’m working.

 The solution was to render the image into black and white.
 I’ve processed the image in such a way to enhance the slight grunge of the ISO 3200 exposure (one of the few times I’ve embraced such a high ISO) while adding a lovely, smooth glow to Matt’s skin.
 I hope it’s a photo both his mum and dad will like.
-He’s such a great kid, and he’s driving now.
-Yikes!
+He’s such a great kid.

 Perfection versus Reality